adrianababakanian/gatsby-personal-site/src/pages/design/dinestination/index.md

 * &rarr; Unexpected behavior of defaulting to ridesharing (Uber) when selecting the “Route me” button

 ## High Fidelity Prototype
 My iterations from low fidelity to high fidelity prototype were informed by the results of my user experience research as detailed above.
 Priority was assigned to re-designs that minimized the user’s gulfs of execution and evaluation — that is, iterating upon the design in order to match the user’s expectations of how the system should respond to their interactions.
-You can check out the evolution points below, our [mid-semester critique slide deck](https://docs.google.com/presentation/d/1wGbCuoasUhY5VAoaSJaGSB7ZcSgSKTjhLn_0XNrSA-4/edit) and the [finalized Invision prototype](https://projects.invisionapp.com/share/WJG4MRC5FN6#/screens/284576440_Main_Screen)!
+You can check out the evolution points below, our
+<a href="https://docs.google.com/presentation/d/1wGbCuoasUhY5VAoaSJaGSB7ZcSgSKTjhLn_0XNrSA-4/edit" target="_blank" class="cycle">mid-semester critique slide deck</a> and the
+<a href="https://projects.invisionapp.com/share/WJG4MRC5FN6#/screens/284576440_Main_Screen" target="_blank" class="cycle">finalized Invision prototype</a>!

 The comparisons below show the low-fidelity screens on the left, and screenshots of the corresponding screens in the final implemented interface.